Hong Kong University of Science and Technology: History

 Several more expansion projects such as the construction of the Hong Kong Jockey Club Enterprise Center have since been completed.
-The library extension building, Lee Shau Kee Business Building (LSK), Lo Ka Chung Building, South Bus Station, Undergraduate Halls VIII and IX, Cheng Yu Tung Building (CYT) and the Conference Lodge, are the latest additions to the campus.

 "30 for 30" Campaign

 In February 2023, to coincide with its 30th anniversary, HKUST announced "30 for 30" talent acquisition campaign, a global hunt for 30 leading academics to drive innovation in Hong Kong with 30 major research projects designed to have maximum social impact.
 The campaign focused on six areas: biomedicine, material science and future energy, artificial intelligence, fintech, green technology, and art technology.

 University anthem

 In 2023, the university commissioned a new university anthem, composed by Professor Kelvin Yuen.

 Governance

 Established in 1991 under Chapter 1141 of the laws of Hong Kong (The Hong Kong University of Science and Technology Ordinance), HKUST is one of the eight statutory universities in Hong Kong.
 It is an institution funded by the University Grants Committee (UGC).

 As with all other statutory universities in Hong Kong, the chief executive of HKSAR acts as the chancellor of HKUST.
 Prior to the transfer of sovereignty over Hong Kong, this was a ceremonial title bestowed upon the governor of Hong Kong.